-The Corporate Ownership Statement required under Fed.
-R. Bankr.
-P. 7007.1- In addition to any corporation, must also be filed by any party to an adversary proceeding, other than a debtor or a governmental entity, that is a non-individual entity including a general or limited partnership, joint venture, LLC, or LLP must also must file the Corporate Ownership Statement required under Fed.
+In addition to any corporation, any party to an adversary proceeding, other than a debtor or a governmental entity, that is a non-individual entity including a general or limited partnership, joint venture, LLC, or LLP also must file the Corporate Ownership Statement required under Fed.
 R. Bankr.
 P. 7007.1.
 Only one (1) copy of the Corporate Ownership Statement must be filed.